I’m Nathan Moody. I am a composer/musician and sound designer that uses sound to create mental cinema for the listener.

 “Ambient music that unsettles and provokes the listener rather than comforting them.”

 -Electronic Sound Magazine

-Using synthesizers, acoustic and hand-made instruments, and found sounds, I have released more than a dozen strongly thematic solo albums.
-Either through licensing or direct commission, my music has graced remixes, video games, podcasts, Oscar™-nominated documentaries, interactive installations, as well as terrestrial and online radio.
-I’ve collaborated musically with filmmakers, photographers, and creative directors of all stripes.
+Using synthesizers, acoustic and hand-made instruments, and found sounds, I have released more than a dozen theme-driven solo albums.
+Either through licensing or direct commission, my music and sound design have graced remixes, video games, podcasts, Oscar™-nominated documentaries, interactive installations, experimental and corporate films, as well as terrestrial and online radio.
+I’ve collaborated musically with musicians, filmmakers, photographers, and creative directors of all stripes.

 My work has been released on record labels such as DiN, ModularField, Tectorum Tapes, and more.
 I have performed at one-off events as well as event series and festivals such as Binary Society (San Jose), DigitalAnalog (Munich), Velocity (Seattle), and Piqued (San Francisco).
 I publish music as Studio Obsidian (ASCAP), and I’m a member of the Audio Engineering Society (AES).

 “Through his vast back catalogue, one thing that’s clear is that music like Nathan’s simply wouldn’t exist had he not made them.
 It’s almost impossible to pigeonhole Nathan’s work in genre terms…however, it all seems seasoned with an almost industrial elegance.”

 I am also a mastering engineer, a sound designer, and an audio editor for linear and interactive media.
 My sound libraries are distributed through A Sound Effect.
 I have an improbably diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer, and illustrator.